jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/1st-table-row.png)
-By clicking any table row, it will redirect you to the page where you can see all the details of the product of the corresponding row.
+By clicking any **table row**, it will redirect you to the page where you can see all the details of the product of the corresponding row.
 The arrow buttons below the image will help you navigate the product images.
 It is handy since it displays the current picture index / total number of pictures in the box between those arrow buttons.

 </br>